 Many horses have white leg markings, sometimes called “stockings.”
-For a cute horse name, consider Boots!
+Others wear actual horse boots.
+Either way, for a cute horse name, consider Boots!

 In Greek mythology, Boreas was the god of the north wind.
 When taking the shape of a horse, he drew the chariot of Zeus.

 The liquor’s rich, golden brown hue is fitting for horses with brunette coats, also known as “bay.”

 The word “bronco” refers to an untrained or wild horse, but it lends a cool vibe to even the most well-mannered thoroughbred.